EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-single.md

 1. Now you have the deployable contract bundle, We can deploy this bundle to the acquired Evernode instance.
 2. `EV_USER_PRIVATE_KEY` is required for this step.
 Since we've already set this in [acquire instance](#acquire-an-instance) step, we do not need to set this again.

-   - Make sure you use the same user keys which you've set when acquiring the instance, Otherwise you wont be allowed to upload this bundle.
+   - Make sure you use the same user keys that you've set when acquiring the instance, Otherwise you won't be allowed to upload this bundle.

 3. Now let's upload the bundle to the Evernode instance.